-- 4.3.1 Safety management objectives of the Operator should provide for: - Safe practices in MASS operation and a safe working environment; - Assess all identified risks to the MASS, personnel and the environment and establish appropriate safeguards; and - Continuously improve safety management skills of personnel ashore and aboard MASS, including preparing for emergencies related both to safety and environmental protection. - 4.3.2 The safety management system should ensure: - Compliance with rules and regulations; and - That applicable Codes, guidelines and standards mandated or recommended by the International Maritime Organization, administrations (e.g. The MCA), Classification Societies (e.g. Lloyds Register) and maritime industry organizations are taken into account. - 4.3.3 Every Operator should develop, implement and maintain a safety management system, which includes the following functional requirements: - A safety and environmental-protection policy; - Instructions and procedures to ensure safe operation of MASS and protection of the environment in compliance with relevant international and Flag State legislation; - Defined levels of authority and lines of communication between, and amongst, shore and MASS personnel; - Procedures for reporting accidents and non-conformities with the provisions of this Code; - Procedures to prepare for and respond to emergency situations; and
+- 6.3.1 Safety management objectives of the Operator should provide for: - Safe practices in MASS operation and a safe working environment; - Assess all identified risks to the MASS, personnel and the environment and establish appropriate safeguards; and - Continuously improve safety management skills of personnel ashore and aboard MASS, including preparing for emergencies related both to safety and environmental protection. - 6.3.2 The safety management system should ensure: - Compliance with rules and regulations; and - That applicable Codes, guidelines and standards mandated or recommended by the International Maritime Organisation, administrations (e.g. The MCA), Classification Societies (e.g. Lloyds Register) and maritime industry organisations are taken into account.. - 6.3.3 Every Operator should develop, implement and maintain a safety management system, which includes the following functional requirements: - A safety and environmental-protection policy; - Instructions and procedures to ensure safe operation of MASS and protection of the environment in compliance with relevant international and Flag State legislation; - Defined levels of authority and lines of communication between, and amongst, shore and MASS personnel; - Procedures for reporting accidents and non-conformities with the provisions of this Code; - Procedures to prepare for and respond to emergency situations; and

-- Procedures for internal audits and management reviews; - A voyage data recorder may be required to record mission data for further analysis. - 4.3.4 The following paragraphs explain in more detail how the Operator can fulfil the functional requirements.
+- Procedures for internal audits and management reviews; - A voyage data recorder may be required to record mission data for further analysis. - A pro-active safety management system incorporating vessel data analysis for safety and compliance purposes is suggested. - 6.3.4 The following paragraphs explain in more detail how the Operator can fulfil the functional requirements.

-4.4 SAFETY AND ENVIRONMENTAL PROTECTION POLICY
+SAFETY AND ENVIRONMENTAL PROTECTION POLICY

-- 4.4.1 All issues of health, safety and the environment that can affect the Operator, its staff and those third parties affected by its business, both ashore and afloat, should be considered and recorded in an effective policy statement. - 4.4.2 The policy should describe how the objectives of ensuring safety at sea, prevention of human injury or loss of life and avoidance of damage to the environment are to be achieved. - 4.4.3 Such a policy might read along the following lines: - "The policy of [name of Owner/Operator] is to conduct its activities taking full account of the health and safety of its employees and of all persons using or connected with the Operator and with due regard for the protection of the environment. - In implementing this policy, [name of Owner/Operator] will ensure that the MASS is, at all times, properly maintained and operated by qualified personnel in compliance with relevant legislation. - In particular, [name of Owner/Operator] will carry out an assessment of the risks to the health and safety of workers and others affected by [the operation] and will take the necessary measures to minimise the risks identified." - 4.4.4 The Operator should ensure that the policy is implemented and maintained at all levels of the organisation, both onboard and ashore.
+- 6.4.1 All issues of health, safety and the environment that can affect the Operator, its staff and those third parties affected by its business, both ashore and afloat, should be considered and recorded in an effective policy statement. - 6.4.2 The policy should describe how the objectives of ensuring safety at sea, prevention of human injury or loss of life and avoidance of damage to the environment are to be achieved. - 6.4.3 Such a policy might read along the following lines: - "The policy of [name of Owner/Operator] is to conduct its activities taking full account of the health and safety of its employees and of all persons using or connected with the Operator and with due regard for the protection of the environment. - In implementing this policy, [name of Owner/Operator] will ensure that the MASS is, at all times, properly maintained and operated by qualified personnel in compliance with relevant legislation. - In particular, [name of Owner/Operator] will carry out an assessment of the risks to the health and safety of workers and others affected by [the operation] and will take the necessary measures to minimise the risks identified." - 6.4.4 The Operator should ensure that the policy is implemented and maintained at all levels of the organisation, both onboard and ashore.

-.5 OPERATOR RESPONSIBILITIES AND AUTHORITY DOCUMENTATION
+OPERATOR RESPONSIBILITIES AND AUTHORITY DOCUMENTATION